-studentlife.utoronto.ca/department/centre-for-community-partnerships 569 Spadina Avenue, Suite 315 416-978-6558 info.ccp@utoronto.ca studentlife.utoronto.ca/department/centre-for-international-experience33 St. George Street416-978-2564cie.information@utoronto.ca
+studentlife.utoronto.ca/department/centre-for-community-partnerships 569 Spadina Avenue, Suite 315 416-978-6558 info.ccp@utoronto.ca internationalexperience.utoronto.ca 33 St. George Street 416-978-2564

 We work with students to explore and enact their vision of a better world.
 Through community-engaged learning and research experiences, students have the chance to learn outside of the classroom, build community on- and off-campus, and contribute to a more just society.